Since 2018, your website has sent a key ranking signal to Google and other search engines for both desktop and mobile device search results.

 - Part 1.
 Why do I need to improve my website speed?
-This article you are reading now.
+This article.

 - Part 2.
-How do I improve my website speed? – Coming soon
+How do I improve my website speed? – Coming November

 - Part 3.
 Case study.
-A live example of a site from snail to cheetah – Coming soon
+A live example of a site from snail to cheetah – Coming December

-The skill level required to action the tips shown below will be beginner to intermediate and you will require access to your hosting control panel and your website files.
-If you use WordPress, access to your content will be straight-forward, just login to your admin dashboard.
+The skill level required to implement the tips shown below will range from beginner to intermediate, and you will require access to your hosting control panel and your website files.
+If you use WordPress, access to your content will be straightforward; just log in to your admin dashboard.

 Improve website speed.
 Part 1, why do it?

-Having a website is not enough on its own, people looking for what you offer need to find it and this means it needs to rank well in all the major search engines and by ranking well, I mean ahead of your competition so you get that all important click.
+Having a website is not enough on its own; people looking for what you offer need to find it, and this means it needs to rank well in all the major search engines.
+By ranking well, I mean ahead of your competition, so you get that all-important click.

 In short, the higher you rank in the results pages, the easier it will be for prospective customers to find your website.

-One significant modern factor is speed.
-Page load speed to be exact.
-This is the time it takes for your visitor to see your entire page load in their browser after they have clicked onto a link leading to your web page.
+One significant modern factor is speed. page load speed, to be exact.
+This is the time it takes for your visitor to see your entire page load in their browser after they have clicked on a link leading to your web page.

-Since its inception in 2010 when Google first urged webmasters to improve website speed, it is now one of the most important factors to in desktop and has also become a key ranking signal for mobile browsers too.
+Since its inception in 2010, when Google first urged webmasters to improve website speed, it is now one of the most important factors on desktops and has also become a key ranking signal for mobile browsers too.

 The “Speed Update,” as we’re calling it, will only affect pages that deliver the slowest experience to users and will only affect a small percentage of queries.
 It applies the same standard to all pages, regardless of the technology used to build the page.